risingwavelabs/risingwave-docs/docs/Getting-Started.md

     tar xvf risingwave-v0.1.4-unknown-linux.tar.gz
     ```

-1. Start RisingWave in testing mode.
+1. Start RisingWave in the test mode.

     ```
     ./risingwave playground
     ```

-### Build from code (macOS & Linux)
+### Compile from source (Linux & macOS)

-1. Download the source code of RisingWave from this GitHub repository: https://github.com/singularity-data/risingwave.
+1. Download the source code of RisingWave.

-    Alternatively, you can run this command in your terminal to download RisingWave to your environment.
     ```
     git clone https://github.com/singularity-data/risingwave.git
     ```

 2. Install dependencies.

     RisingWave has the following dependencies.
-Ensure the dependencies are installed before starting RisingWave.
+Please ensure all the dependencies have been installed before starting RisingWave.

     * Rust
     * CMake
     * Protocol Buffers
     * OpenSSL
-    * PostgreSQL client (14.1 or higher)
+    * PostgreSQL terminal (14.1 or higher)
     * Tmux

     Select your operating system and run the following commands to install the dependencies.